 Does a nuclear physicist present her findings to a group of budding physics students and ask them to check her math?
 No, she takes her work to a professor or Einstein or someone like that, someone who knows a lot more than she does.

-Writers Need to Work Out, Just Like Athletes
+Those in Writer’s Groups Need to Work Out, Just Like Athletes

 This new writer’s group has nothing to do with critique.
 It’s called Improv for Writers and is focused on writing exercises extemporaneously as a way to practice creativity.
 Together, we spend forty minutes individually writing exercises.